Studies have shown an average fat reduction of between 15 and 28 percent at around 4 months after initial treatment.

-Cryolipolysis should not be performed on patients who are obese or significantly overweight.
+Cryolipolysis should not be performed on people with obesity.
 Also, it should not be performed on areas of skin that are cut or injured, contain severe varicose veins, dermatitis, or other skin lesions.

 People who have abnormal cold sensitivity or cold intolerance are not suitable candidates.
 The procedure is not recommended for people who have the following conditions:

 Temporary side effects for the areas that are treated may include:

 Side effects may persist for a few days to a few weeks after treatment.
 Your doctor may recommend that you take an analgesic medication to relieve pain or other discomfort.

 You may have only one problematic area that may require only one treatment session.
 You may have more than one problem area that may require treatment or may need more than one treatment in a specific area to achieve your desired goal.
 You will work with your doctor to design a plan – and the number of treatment sessions – that will best meet your desired goals.

 Total cost will depend on what goals you’d like to achieve.
 On average, the cost of a typical treatment plan ranges between $2,000 and $4,000.

 Insurance usually does not cover the cost of elective cosmetic surgery and procedures.

 The procedure should only be performed by a plastic surgeon, cosmetic surgeon, or other licensed skin healthcare professional.
 Talk to your doctor if you have any concerns before undergoing the procedure.